PhantazmNetwork/PhantazmServer/README.md

 The proxy will (by default) bind to `0.0.0.0:25565` and the server to `0.0.0.0:25567`, so you can connect through the proxy by adding the `localhost` server address in your Minecraft client.

-If you're using IntelliJ, you can launch this testing server using the `Run server` run configuration, or the server and proxy at once using the `Run server + Velocity` configuration.
+If you're using IntelliJ, you can launch this testing server using the `Run server` run configuration (the server will use unsafe mode), or the server and proxy at once using the `Run server + Velocity` configuration.

 You can also run the server and proxy from the command line as follows: \
 `java -jar ./run/server-1/server.jar` \